-- Asphalt rubber mixtures exhibited significantly higher cost-effectiveness (larger cycles per cost of one mile) compared to reference HMA mixtures.
-On average, the cost-effectiveness of AR was 4.1 times higher than the unmodified mixture, while the polymer-modified mixture was 2.6 times higher than the unmodified mixture. - The thicker pavement (200 mm asphalt concrete) is more cost-effective than the thinner pavements (100 mm asphalt concrete) for the same material and vehicle speed. - The cost-effectiveness increase by increasing vehicle speed from 16 km/h to 113 km/h for the same material and pavement thickness.
+- Polymer-modified mixtures exhibited significantly higher cost-effectiveness (larger cycles per cost of one mile) compared to reference HMA mixtures.
+On average, the cost-effectiveness of polymer-modified mixtures was 2.6 times higher than the unmodified mixture. - The thicker pavement (200 mm asphalt concrete) is more cost-effective than the thinner pavements (100 mm asphalt concrete) for the same material and vehicle speed. - The cost-effectiveness increase by increasing vehicle speed from 16 km/h to 113 km/h for the same material and pavement thickness.